G-Research/yunikorn-history-server/web/README.md

 ### Build

 Run `make web-build` from the project root or `npm run build`.
-Build output is set to `/assets` folder in project root as it will be served from the YHS server.
+Build output is set to `/assets` folder in project root as it will be served from the UHS server.

 ## Further help
 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).